-Traceability is fast becoming an important part of the manufacturing process for companies in diverse industries.
+Traceability is quickly becoming an important part of the manufacturing process for companies in a multitude of industries.
 While some believe it only applies to products that might be subject to recalls, such as food, automobiles or aircraft, traceability should be a part of every manufacturer’s processes.

 Considering the significant cost, resource and productivity advantages it provides, it’s not hard to see why.
 By implementing systems that encourage high-level tracking and tracing capabilities, organizations can exercise more granular control over their production process.
 This helps them make products that are safer, of higher quality and create processes that can be optimized for continuous improvement.